Car Finance for the Self-Employed

 The double-whammy – as if it wasn’t hard enough to get self-employed car finance!

-What types of car finance loans are available to self-employed drivers?
+What types of Car Finance Loans are available to Self-Employed drivers?

-A PCP involves paying a monthly amount for the car and having an option to buy at the end of the contract term (called a balloon payment).
+A PCP involves paying a monthly amount for the car and having the option to buy at the end of the contract term (called a balloon payment).
 You can either hand the vehicle back, pay the final payment to own it or take out another PCP.

 A Hire Purchase is simpler: basically, you split the cost of the car over a certain amount of months and pay it back.
 Once you’ve made all the repayments, the car is yours!